lukers226/BirthdayBot/README.md

-# BirthdayBot
+# 🎉 BirthdayBit - UiPath Automation Project

-BirthdayBit is a UiPath automation bot designed to automatically send birthday wishes to employees based on an Excel sheet containing employee names and their birthdates.
-The bot reads the Excel file daily, checks for any matching birthdays, and sends personalized birthday greetings through a configured messaging platform.
+BirthdayBit is a UiPath-based RPA bot that automates the process of sending birthday wishes to employees.
+The bot reads an Excel sheet with employee names and birthdates, checks daily for matching birthdays, and automatically sends out a personalized message to celebrate their special day.

+---

+## 📌 Features

+- ✅ Reads employee data from an Excel file
+- ✅ Checks today's date against birthdates
+- ✅ Sends birthday messages automatically
+- ✅ Easy to configure and update
+- ✅ Reduces manual effort in HR workflows

+---